Psychedelic Therapy 6

 It’s hard to pinpoint what will occur during an ayahuasca experience.
 Ten ceremony participants will have different mental, physical, and emotional sensations, visualizations, and hallucinations.
 It’s not like a roller coaster ride at an amusement park where every rider travels the same path from start to finish.

-In this ayahuasca (DMT) experience, we'll explore some real, vivid, and firsthand moments of psychedelic therapy from my ayahuasca ceremonies in Mexico, Peru, Ecuador, and Bolivia.
+In this ayahuasca (DMT) journey, we'll explore some of my real and firsthand moments of psychedelic therapy during my ayahuasca ceremonies in Mexico, Peru, Ecuador, and Bolivia.

 Ayahuasca in Mexico